telecomcraft/homelabs/docs/labs/networks/general/exploring-subnets-broadcast-domains-and-bridges-in-proxmox.md

 As our final experiment, let's move `host2` and `host4` back to `vmbr1`, and change `host4`'s IPv4 address to `10.0.2.4/24`, so it's in the same subnet as `host2`.
-With those configuration changes made, we now how two subnets, each with two hosts, on one bridge.
+With those configuration changes made, we now have two subnets, each with two hosts, on one bridge.
 What happens when they start communicating?

 Start a packet capture on `host1`: